About Au Pair in America

 • I wanted to make sure everyone understands how the medical coverage works for sports related injuries.
 There is a list of “high-risk sports/activities” that are not covered with the basic or upgrade medical insurance plans.
 Those activities are only covered with the Sports Insurance Package (also known as Option A.)

 The Sports Insurance Package was available pre-departure and may also be purchased at any time during your year.
-It takes effect within 48 hours of your enrollment and it is good for the remainder of the year.
-The cost will be the same ($60) whether you have a month left or your whole year ahead of you.
+It takes effect within 48 hours of your enrollment and it is good for 12 months.
+The cost will be the same ($75) whether you have a month left or your whole year ahead of you.
 I recommend you pay for it early on, if you didn’t already purchase it.
 You never know when an opportunity might present itself and you don’t want to miss out on an adventure.
 You also don’t want to take a risk on getting injured and being responsible for the bill on your own.

 Below is a partial list of sports that are only covered with the sports insurance package:

 Football, Rugby, Scuba diving, Ski-doo, Wakeboarding, Skydiving, Parachuting, Rock climbing, Zip line, Skate boarding, Rollerblading, Roller skating, Ice Skating, Skiing, Snowboarding, Snowmobiles & Snowshoeing.
-View the full list on page 3 of the insurance brochure HERE.
+View the full list on page 3 of the insurance brochure HERE (2013 arrival au pairs) & HERE for (2014 arrival au pairs)

 Note: Injuries sustained while partaking in these sports are covered with purchase of the Sports Insurance ONLY.